cameronpartee/pizza_sales/README.md

 # pizza_sales

-Power BI Dashboard, KPI Requirements Document, CSV file
+Practice project that includes a Power BI Dashboard, KPI Requirements Document, and a CSV file.